wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 {% include _toc.html %}

-This article is about how to automate user clicks and typing on Salesforce Visualforce and Lightning UI.
+This article is about the easiest way to automate user clicks and typing on Salesforce Visualforce and Lightning UI.
 This is for functional testing and for automating work.

 Salesforce has built-in "process automation" capabilities such as Validation rules.
 That's not what we're talking about here.